foo2810/studyfs/README.md

 I cannot be held responsible for anything that happens.

-Try it on a "play system" (e.g. Linux on a virtual machine).
+Try it on a "toy system" (e.g. Linux on a virtual machine).

 Compile and Install
 -------------------